 Rynek Kleparski 20, Krakow

 Monday to Friday from 6 AM to 6 PM + Saturday from 6 AM to 3 PM

 Plac Na Stawach

 This was our local market for 5 weeks in the Salwator neighbourhood.
-It is full of fresh fruit and vegetables, bakeries, amongst other things.
-If you’re not staying nearby or visiting the area, it’s probably not worth going out of your way for.
+It is full of fresh fruit and vegetables, and bakeries, amongst other things.
+If you’re not staying nearby or visiting the area, it may not be worth going out of your way for.
 But if you’re staying in the area or doing some cooking it had a lovely local feel and some great produce.

 Plac Na Stawach

 Plac Na Stawach 7, Krakow

 Monday to Friday 6 AM to 8 PM + Saturday from 6 AM to 6 PM

 More Options For Where To Eat In Krakow

 Krakow restaurants we didn’t get to try but looked amazing…